lamineba/constitution/README.md

 1.NAME

-1.1 The organisation hereby constituted will be called Jozi-JUG
+1.1 The organisation hereby constituted will be called JUG-Africa

-1.2 Its shortened name will be to as the Jozi-JUG
+1.2 Its shortened name will be to as the JUG-Africa

-_(Hereinafter referred to as Jozi-JUG)
+_(Hereinafter referred to as JUG-Africa)